-In this article, we explore the age-old parenting frustration: How to handle it when you ask your teen to do something, they promptly respond by saying “I’ll do it in a minute,” and then just as promptly forget all about it?
+In this article, we explore the age-old parenting frustration: How to handle it when you ask your teen to do something, and they promptly respond by saying “I’ll do it in a minute.”
+Then just as promptly, they forget all about it?

 PARENT PERSPECTIVE | Kathleen Osborne